ManuelSifuentes/BigData/Unit_2/Practices/Practice03/README.md

 Convert indexed labels back to original labels.

+The labelConverter variable will store the values that once the whole process has been done, the indexedLabel is translated back to label.

 ```r
 val labelConverter = new IndexToString().setInputCol("prediction").setOutputCol("predictedLabel").setLabels(labelIndexer.labels)
 ```

 Chain indexers and forest in a Pipeline.

+The pipeline is used to carry out all the necessary processes for RandomForest, taking the variables created so far.

 ```r
 val pipeline = new Pipeline().setStages(Array(labelIndexer, featureIndexer, rf, labelConverter))